-In the fall of 2004, Dr. Kramer’s personal dog had knee surgery and needed post-operative services.
+In the fall of 2004, Dr. Kramer’s dog had knee surgery and needed post-operative services.
 This sparked her interest in animal rehabilitation, and thus prompted her to pursue a Certificate in Canine Rehabilitation through the Canine Rehabilitation Institute which she completed in 2005.
-She was the brainchild behind the first Veterinarian and Physical Therapist owned rehabilitation clinic, California Animal Rehabilitation, and she opened and ran that business and headed the therapy department for 7 years before deciding to open a similar clinic in the South Bay, after many requests from neighbors and South Bay Veterinarians.
-In 2010, due to her success, she was honored by the South Bay’s Women of Distinction, as “Business Woman of the Year.”
+She was the brainchild behind the first Veterinarian and Physical Therapist owned rehabilitation clinic, California Animal Rehabilitation which she opened and headed the therapy department for 7 years.
+After many requests from neighbors and local Veterinarians, Dr. Kramer decided to open a similar clinic in the South Bay.
+Due to her success, in 2010, she was honored by the South Bay’s Women of Distinction, as “Business Woman of the Year.”
 She has extensive experience and is the Southern California expert in measuring and fitting Eddie’s Wheels carts.

 In her free time Dr. Kramer enjoys exercise (she completed the Ironman in Arizona in 2008), traveling, scuba diving, the desert, cheering on the Los Angeles Kings and Lakers.
 Dr. Kramer lives in the South Bay with her partner Mike, their dog Karma, and cats Leo, Stanley and Kopitar.